Bachelor of Science in Behavior & Health

 - SAR HP 151 Introduction to Health Professions (2 cr)*

-**HP 151 is not required for students enrolling in Sargent College after freshman year.
+*HP 150 and 151 are not required for students enrolling in Sargent College after the first year.

 - CAS BI 211 Human Physiology

 - SAR HP 225 Critical Inquiry for Behavior & Health (2 cr)

 - SAR HP 412 Abnormal Behavior in Rehabilitation